justkhant/MOBO-WebAp/README.md

 ```javascript
 npm install oracledb
 ```
-Download the free Oracle Instant Client ‘Basic’ ZIP file, unzip it, move it into your ~/ folder, then:
+Download the free Oracle Instant Client ‘Basic’ ZIP file (depends on computer), unzip it, move it into your ~/ folder, then:
 ```javascript
 mkdir ~lib
 ln -s ~/instantclient_19_3/libclntsh.dylib ~/lib/